alexknips/nextjs-cv/knowledge/resumee.md

 From October 2021 to April 2023 Alexander was emplyed at Karius first as a Staff Software engineer, later promoted to Senior Staff Software Engineer.
 Location: Redwood City, USA
 Continued development of the software platform and the overall order fulfillment (Csharp, Scala, Typescript).
 Architectural assessment, redesign and presentations regarding Kafka and Event-Driven-Design.
 Team specific introduction of using Typescript on the backend with NestJS.
+Alexander had great impact simplifying the Devops story for the customer to report team that he has been part of.
-Engineering wide: Introduced C4 Model, Opentelemetry, Kustomize (K8s), and Kafka.
+Engineering wide he introduced the C4 Model, Opentelemetry for distributed tracing, Kustomize (K8s), and Kafka.
+Big parts of the system now use Kafka for event-driven interaction that fits well into his functional programming perspective.

 ## Toptal/Contractor - Client: Karius - kariusdx.com, 2016--2021, Senior Software engineer - Backend, Software Architect
 Location: Munich, Germany, remote, Client in Redwood City, USA As a senior software engineer at Karius, I led the development of internal and customer-facing portals using ASP.NET Core in \Csharp.
 Additionally, I contributed to the in-house LIMS system's development in Scala and collaborated on components and APIs with the Illumina LIMS system, using Scala and Python.
 Played a key role in planning and executing a back-end rewrite using domain-driven design principles in Scala.
-Furthermore, I introduced end-to-end testing platforms (Cypress) alongside existing unit and API tests.
+Furthermore, he introduced end-to-end testing platforms (Cypress) alongside existing unit and API tests.
 Extensive experience in keeping the software stack running in a life-critical environment.
 DevOps usage and improvements using kustomize.

 ## Freelance - Client: joe.systems, 2016, Senior Software engineer - Fullstack
 Location: Munich, Germany, remote, Client in Switzerland